It's well known that wild fan's theories are prone to being Jossed.

 As of Chapter 700, the theory that the letter that Buggy got pre-Time Skip from the World Government was an invitation for him to become one of the Shichibukai seems to be confirmed.

-Following the literal bomb-dropping in Code Geass, many fans declared Nunnally and Sayoko Killed Off for Real (and the official website seemed to support them).
+Following the literal bomb-dropping in Code Geass, many fans declared Nunnally and Sayoko dead (and the official website seemed to support them).
 However, one blogger posted a thorough essay explaining why he was convinced they had survived, using screencaps to suggest that there was a second airplane, and that Nunnally's had gotten away earlier while the second was caught in the blast.
 One month later, a battered Sayoko appears to Jeremiah and explains exactly how it happened.

 When Suite Pretty Cure ♪ came out, it didn't take long for fanart featuring the Cures wielding magical electric guitars to appear.
 Thus far, Rhythm and Melody haven't received said instruments, and are still stuck with the belltiers they've been using since the beginning.
 Newcomer Cure Beat on the other hand?